SitecorePowerShell/Book/working-with-items/README.md

 As with every rule there is an exception to this one.
 Those automated properties perform the `$item.Editing.BeginEdit()` and `$item.Editing.EndEdit()` every time which results in saving the item after every assignment.
 Assigning multiple properties on an item this way might be detrimental to the performance of your script.
 In such cases you might want to call `$item.Editing.BeginEdit()` yourself before modifying the item.
 Subsequently call the `$item["field name"] = "new value"` for each property modify.
 Finally end with the `$item.Editing.EndEdit()`.

 Choosing this way is situational and will usually only be required if you're working with a large volume of data.
-In those cases you might also want to introduce the `Sitecore.Data.BulkUpdateContext` trick used in [this blog post](https://bartlomiejmucha.com/en/blog).
+In those cases you might also want to introduce the `Sitecore.Data.BulkUpdateContext` technique.

-**Example:** The following sets multiple automated properties while using the `Sitecore.Data.BulkUpdateContext`.
+**Example:** The following sets multiple properties while using the `Sitecore.Data.BulkUpdateContext`.

 ```text
 New-UsingBlock (New-Object Sitecore.Data.BulkUpdateContext) {